jaewan99/ObsidianComputerScience/pintOS/Project 3 - Virtual Environment.md

 Memory Terminology

 1. pages, virtual page - is a continuous region of virtual memory of size 4096 bytes (the page size) in length.

+choices of implementation
+1. pintos includes a bitmap data structure in bitmap.c
+2. hash data structure